Prajwal5180/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/Lab-Scenario-Preview/Module04.md

 After completing this lab, you will be able to:

 - Reset the password for the user
-- Assign an Microsoft Entra ID role in Privileged Identity Management
+- Assign Microsoft Entra role in Privileged Identity Management
-- Sign in to the Azure Portal, to access the Privileged Identity Management
+- Sign in to the Microsoft Entra Admin Center to access the Privileged Identity Management

 ## Architecture Diagram